apache/trafficcontrol/docs/source/api/staticdnsentries.rst

 	.. note:: This field has no effect, and is not used by any part of Traffic Control.
 It exists for legacy compatibility reasons.

-:deliveryserviceId: The integral, unique identifier of a Delivery Service under the domain of which this static DNS entry shall be active
+:deliveryserviceId: The integral, unique identifier of a :term:`Delivery Service` under the domain of which this static DNS entry shall be active
 :host:              If ``typeId`` identifies a ``CNAME`` type record, this is an alias for the CNAME of the server, otherwise it is the Fully Qualified Domain Name (FQDN) which shall resolve to ``address``
 :ttl:               The Time To Live (TTL) of this static DNS entry in seconds
 :typeId:            The integral, unique identifier of the type of this static DNS entry